purrbot-site/.github/profile/README.md

 ![banner]

-The Purrbot.site GitHub Organization contains all software made for the Discord [\*Purr*][website] including the code of the bot itself!
+The Purrbot.site GitHub Organization contains all software made for the Discord Bot [\*Purr*][website] including the code of the bot itself!

 ### Contributions
 If you want to contribute, feel free to do so through Pull requests or similar.